 Upon reasonable notice and for good cause, the University reserves the right to terminate a meal plan for failure of the student to abide by its policies.
-Examples of good cause are a change in student status (including academic or disciplinary suspension) and failure to comply with the policies and regulations contained in the Dining brochure or official bulletins distributed by the University, which are hereby made a part of this agreement.
+Examples of good cause, include but are not limited to, a change in student status (including academic or disciplinary suspension) or failure to comply with the policies and regulations contained in the Dining brochure or official bulletins distributed by the University, which are hereby made a part of this agreement.
 The student will be responsible for all fees related to termination of the meal plan.

 Students accept the terms and conditions of their selected meal plan upon initial tuition payment and processing of charges.